Students with Disabilities and Your Classroom

 - What should I do if a student identifies him/herself to me as a person with a disability?

-- What is the procedure for receiving accommodations?
+- What is the procedure for receiving academic adjustments?

-- What if the requested accommodation conflicts with my course structure and/or policies?
+- What if the requested academic adjustment conflicts with my course structure and/or policies?

-By law, and by policy, the college is committed to provide equal access for all qualified individuals to its programs and educational opportunities.
+By law and by policy, the college is committed to provide equal access for all qualified individuals to its programs and educational opportunities.
 The need for physical access (elevators, ramps, etc.) is obvious to most of us, but access needs also include the curriculum itself and measures of evaluation.
-Academic adjustments may include special seating, testing accommodations, use of adaptive technology, or presentation of course materials in alternate formats.
-The college has designated Carolyn Boone, Coordinator of Access and Equity Services, to identify appropriate accommodations and Marilyn Webb, Coordinator of Tutoring and Accommodation Services, to coordinate the provision of these services.
+Academic adjustments may include special seating, testing modifications, use of assistive technology, or presentation of course materials in alternate formats.
+The college has designated Carolyn Boone, Coordinator of Access and Equity Services, to identify appropriate academic adjustments and Marilyn Webb, Coordinator of Tutoring and Accommodation Services, to coordinate the provision of these services.
 Khaki Wunderlich, Dean of Organizational Success and Learning, acts as the ADA/504 Compliance Officer.

 You are an agent of the college and as such share the college's obligations to provide access within all aspects of your course.
 Your course outline should include the following disability statements:

 This material is available in alternative formats upon request.

 Ask the student if he or she has been in contact with Carolyn Boone, Coordinator of Access and Equity Services, and/or the Baker Center for Learning.
 If not, refer the student.
-You should not personally collect and/or maintain any disability documentation, nor should you make a determination as to the existence of a disability or the reasonableness of a request without consultation.
-Unless you are willing to provide a requested modification to all students, you should not provide it to any student without having first received an accommodation memo from the Baker Center.
+You should not personally collect and/or maintain any disability documentation nor should you make a determination as to the existence of a disability or the reasonableness of a request without consultation.
+Unless you are willing to provide a requested modification to all students, you should not provide it to any student without having first received an access plan memo from the Baker Center.